arfis/voteo/README.md

 # Voteo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.
+This project is created by Bitcoach [www.bitcoach.net] and its purpose is to use blockchain for voting.
+Current version will be working on the nOS platform.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.